-“How (and Why) to Care Less at Work” is an eye-opening guest post from Corrie Shanahan, the author of Do it, Mean it, Be it.
+“How to Care Less About Work (and Why)” is an eye-opening guest post from Corrie Shanahan, the author of Do it, Mean it, Be it.
 The Keys to Achieve Success, Happiness and Everything You Deserve at Work and in Life (Career Press).

 I was speaking recently at a large financial institution that operates in Latin America.
 The topic was personal branding.
 We were discussing how to build visibility and progress in an organization that is growing rapidly.

 One young woman who worked in a finance group with mostly older, male colleagues asked how she could get better at speaking up in meetings.
 She said she often felt intimidated by her colleagues and when she did try to say something, was often drowned out.

-I said the secret was to care less at work.
+I said the secret was to care less about work.

 Women are often their own worst enemies when it comes to workplace advancement.
 They tend to worry a lot about what people think of them, what they might say about them, and how they might hurt other people’s feelings.
 You need to stop doing that!